HelloWorldLTY/HelloWorldLTY.github.io/_pages/about.md

 ======
 To be continued...

-Gene omics&Protein omics Intergration and Analysis based on Generative Model
+Gene omics&Protein omics Integration and Analysis based on Generative Model
 ======
 To be continued...